Syedabanog-1/multiFunctions-Prompts/README.md

 OPENWEATHER_API_KEY=your_openweather_api_key
 EMAIL_USER=your_email@gmail.com
 EMAIL_PASS=your_email_password_or_app_password
+GEMINI_API_KEY=gemini_api_key

 🧪 Sample Output:
    ************
-🔹 Prompt: What's the weather in Lahore right now?
+🔹 Prompt: What's the weather here in currunt loctaion right now?
-✅ Response: The weather in Lahore is scattered clouds with 34°C.
+✅ Response: The weather in Karachi is scattered clouds with 34°C.

-🔹 Prompt: Send an email to sarah@example.com about the meeting reschedule ✅ Response: ✅ Email sent to sarah@example.com successfully!
+🔹 Prompt: Send an email to syeda@example.com about the meeting reschedule ✅ Response: ✅ Email sent to syeda@example.com successfully!

-🔹 Prompt: Book a flight from Karachi to Istanbul on 2025-07-20 ✅ Response: ✈️ Flight booked from Karachi to Istanbul on 2025-07-20.
+🔹 Prompt: Book a flight from Karachi to Singapore on 2025-07-25 ✅ Response: ✈️ Flight booked from Karachi to Singapore on 2025-07-25.
 Confirmation ID: #FL-143859

 ***Possible prompts for each Agent:
 Here are the possible prompts for each agent: